Sunday, August 10, 2008

 In all the English-speaking countries, land is traditionally measured by the acre, a very old Saxon unit that meant "field" as a unit an acre was originally a field of a size that a farmer could plough in a single day.
 The acre was never visualized as a square, it is long and narrow: one furlong by 4 rods.
 A furlong was the length that could be ploughed before the horses needed to be rested which worked out at 40 rods (presumably a rod is something to do with the length of the wood of the plough).
 The distance the constitutes the 'width' of a field also measured out in chains - 1 chain is the distance a team of horses could go back and forth before their harnesses (the ‘chain’) were taken off and the animals rested for the day.
 This amounted to four furlongs: four furrows in the ground measuring 4 rods in width.

 I realised this article contained the substance of what that blacksmith had said to my father all those years before.
-Imperial measurements were traditional measuring systems marked out distances that measures the earth, or parts of the human body or the distance over time taken for human or animal labour - concrete things rather than abstractions.
+Imperial measurements were traditional measuring systems marked out distances that measures the earth using parts of the human body or the distance over time taken for human or animal labour.
+These were concrete things that came out of experience rather than abstractions that were imposed on it.
 In essence, the crucial distinction between imperial and metric was the level of abstraction contained in each.
 The units of the imperial system were a mini picture of what the culture was like at the time of their inception.
 By contrast the metric system was based on a metal bar in a vault in Paris: some arbitrary length whose function was merely to create a standard around which a system of scientific measurement could be built.
-However, the problems came when anyone tried to combine the concrete things that made up the imperial system. (
+However, the problems came when anyone tried to combine the concrete things that made up the imperial system.
+(By the way, I assume it is called 'imperial' because of the various acts of the British parliament which heroically attempted to standardize all the ad hoc measuring systems in the 16th and 17th century).
+For when the ploughing regime of Anglo Saxon fields was matched with a mile--the distance that Roman soldiers marched over a thousand paces-- it is no wonder that imperial measurements did not fit neatly together .

 The revelation in this story is I had simply failed to see the paradigm shift involved.
-(Paradigm in the Kuhnean sense of one worldview being replace by another).
 As a 12 year old I was already thoroughly embedded in the abstract mathematical paradigm of metric.
 And it made perfect sense to me to see a measurement system as self contained and logically consistent.
 I had unquestioningly assumed that the imperial system derived from the same paradigmatic assumptions and had followed a similarly deducible logic; but merely substituting different scales: feet and inches for metres and centimetres.
 This ignorance of mine actually betrays a wider cultural ignorance about the land and the issues surrounding working and living on it.
 I am a 'townie,' I grew up in an urban environment and therefore have no conception of ploughing fields or horses, or any kind of agricultural labour.
+Distance to me is the distance that grids a map.
+Distance wasn’t real like something you could touch.
+I thought my misunderstanding of imperial measure was simply a question of units when it was actually a question of how one saw the world.
+No wonder the blacksmith's speech seemed so mysteriously compelling.

 On a more academic note, the theme of being disconnected from the concrete signs of material existence in a world of abstraction (and absurdity) plays into a very modernist narrative of alienation.
 I wonder, is this the real reason behind the general but poorly-argued hostility to metric?
 Maybe?
 But I don't want to use this post as a forum to rehash such arguments.
 I should already be apparent that I am not one of the traditionalists who want to preserve metric; and if its preservation is metonymically linked to the preservation of the past, then the past can can wither and decay as far as I am concerned.
 But while I don't care for imperial measures politically, I do care for them as one cares for archeology or etymology.
 Like old buildings or the origins or words, the stories behind weights and measures are fascinating, because they are embedded with whole cultural history of experiences, like tiny time capsules.
 But, that said, campaigning to bring them back now as viable alternatives to what we have today is as anachronistic as trying to revive Anglo Saxon English or the steam train.